AbdooOwd/AbdooOwd/README.md

 But really, as long as I know C, it means I understand programming--not only can I code, but I can also program (do not confuse the two)!
 So this knowledge can pretty much be translated to any programming-language.

+## "Why do you have so few repos?
+And why are they so lame?"
+My super-good repos which I'm proud of are all private for some personal & religious reasons;
+my projects could be misused--even in the most atomic act of "misuse".
+So I prefer keeping my nice projects private at the cost of not looking like a cool dev...
+But!
+In exchange I'm a good muslim :D